front-commerce/developers.front-commerce.com/docs/create-a-business-component.md

 > a map component could be extracted in a **UI** component.
 But for the sake of
 > this guide, we kept it simple.

-Splitting code is a difficult task, it needs practice and refinement. but it is also a pretty personnal point of view, thus one team could split code differently.
+Splitting code is a difficult task, it needs practice and refinement.
+But it is also a pretty personnal point of view, thus one team could split code differently.